Best KEF speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best KEF speakers you can buy in 2023.

 This impressive all-in-one streaming music system is a bigger, more powerful take on the KEF LSX.
 Sound quality is nothing short of masterful, delivering effortless clarity and plenty of maturity – especially when it comes to tricky dynamic shifts.

-They might be built for the digital age, but KEF hasn’t abandoned its hi-fi pedigree, so you can expect a good array of analogue inputs.
-Like most wireless active speakers, these aren't truly ‘wireless’: both the master and slave speaker need to be plugged into the mains, with a cable run between the two.
+They might be built for the digital age, but they retain KEF's hi-fi pedigree, with a good array of analogue inputs.
+Like most wireless active speakers, these aren't truly ‘wireless’: both the master and subservient speaker need to be plugged into the mains, with a cable run between the two.
 But that's a small price to pay for this level of performance in a sleek, stylish package.

 Read the full KEF LS50 Wireless review